Certified Kubernetes Administrator Exam Series (Part-9): Troubleshooting

 A running node is described by several conditions, including:

 • Ready: This condition indicates whether a node is healthy and ready to accept Pods.
 When this condition is True, the node can accept Pods.
-If it is unhealthy, then the condition is False.
+When this condition is False, the node is unhealthy and can’t accept Pods.
 If the controller hasn’t been connected to its controller within a certain time frame (grace period), then the condition is Unknown.

-• DiskPressure: If the disk capacity is too low for the Pods' needs, this condition is True, and False otherwise.
+• DiskPressure: If the disk capacity is too low for the Pods' needs, this condition is True; otherwise, it is False.

-• MemoryPressure: This is True if the workload’s memory overwhelms the node’s memory capacity and False otherwise.
+• MemoryPressure: This is True if the workload’s memory overwhelms the node’s memory capacity; otherwise, it is False.

 • PIDPressure: This is True if too many processes are running on the node and False if not.

-• NetworkUnavailable: If the network has been configured improperly, this property is True and False otherwise.
+• NetworkUnavailable: If the network has been configured improperly, this property is True; otherwise, it is False.

 Sometimes, one may have to look at each control plane service’s specific logs for event and error information.
 For instance, the log file for the kube-apiserver can be found in the /var/log/kube-apiserver.log directory.
 The logs for the Kube Scheduler can be found in the /var/log/kube-scheduler.log directory, while those of the replication controllers can be found in /var/log/kube-scheduler.log.